mak2xt/toronto-subway/README.md

 # ToDo

-- [ ] add line 3 to the map
+- [x] add line 3 to the map
-- [ ] use ttc schedule to calculate travel times
+- [x] ~~use ttc schedule to calculate travel times~~ ttc is so unpredictable that this makes no sense
 - [ ] use ttc subway shapefiles
-- [ ] fix overlaying station labels and points
+- [x] fix overlaying station labels and points